Zach McKinstry Player Props: Tigers vs. Twins

-On Sunday, Zach McKinstry (.143 on-base percentage in past 10 games, 197 points below season-long percentage) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Louie Varland.
-First pitch is at 2:10 PM ET.
+The Detroit Tigers, including Zach McKinstry (.206 slugging percentage in past 10 games, including zero home run), battle starting pitcher Kenta Maeda and the Minnesota Twins at Comerica Park, Friday at 6:40 PM ET.

-In his previous game, he reached base in his only plate appearance against the Twins.
+In his previous game he had a hitless performance (0-for-5) against the Royals.

 Zach McKinstry Game Info & Props vs. the Twins